 Martin J. Van Sickels Senior Advisor

-Martin Van Sickels is an accomplished professional with 50 years’ experience in the engineering and construction industry.
-He is a hands‐on manager with strong bottom...
+Martin Van Sickels is an accomplished professional with 50 years of experience in the engineering and construction industry with a particular focus on all aspects of...

 In our first blog on hydrogen, we briefly addressed the topics of interest in hydrogen; the varied colors of hydrogen; the capacity units for hydrogen production; commercial experience for the various technology routes; the economic comparison between green and blue hydrogen.
 In this second of five short blogs we will address, again without going deeply into the weeds, the comparative characteristics of hydrogen to understand its place and ranking as an alternative fuel for the future.